andi611/TTS-Tacotron-Pytorch/README.md

 	python3 train.py
 	```

 	Tunable hyperparameters are found in [config.py](config.py).

-You can adjust these parameters and setting by editing the file.
-	The default hyperparameters are recommended for LJ Speech.
+	You can adjust these parameters and setting by editing the file, the default hyperparameters are recommended for LJ Speech.

 6. **Monitor with TensorboardX** (optional)
 	```
 	tensorboard --logdir 'path to log dir'
 	```

 	The trainer dumps audio and alignments every 2000 steps by default.
-You can find these in `CS-tacotron/ckpt`.
+You can find these in `tacotron/ckpt`.

 ## Acknowledgement